phun-ky/patsy/README.md

 4. Concatinates minified files into one single file
 5. Automagic documentation generation
 6. Baking of LESS to CSS
+7. Automated testing via Nodeunit ( support for Jasmine and Qunit aswell )

 ### We want patsy to do this aswell in the future